 Human neuroimaging has successfully translated evidence from rodents that the dACC is among the most consistently active regions during fear conditioning 13,28.
-However, it is far less clear in humans whether this region is also the site of long-term storage and retrieval of the acquired fear memories.
+However, it is far less clear in humans whether this region is also the site of long-term storage and retrieval of acquired fear memories.
 Moreover, neuroimaging evidence of vmPFC involvement in extinction is surprisingly scant.
 While some studies have been able to show a role for the vmPFC 12,14,29,30, a robust meta-analysis has revealed that the vmPFC is not among a collection of regions that are consistently active during extinction learning 31.
 This inconsistency between animal neurophysiology and human neuroimaging has been a puzzle and limits the translational utility of advances in extinction research in rodents.

 A major hurdle to translating animal neurophysiology to human neuroimaging is a methodology to “label” brain activity uniquely associated with memories of either fear or extinction.
-In rodents, state-of-the-art advances in activity-dependent labeling can separate these memory traces by measuring the overlap in neuronal activity during acquisition and retrieval in collections of neurons, termed engrams 19,32.
-An analogous analytic approach in human neuroimaging involves correlating overlapping multivariate patterns of brain activity during memory encoding and retrieval.
-The match between patterns of activity in distributed voxels during encoding and retrieval provides an index of memory fidelity, albeit not at the cellular level.
+In rodents, state-of-the-art advances in activity-dependent labeling separate these memory traces by measuring the overlap in activity during acquisition and retrieval in collections of neurons, termed engrams 19,32.
+An analogous analytic approach in human neuroimaging involves correlating overlapping multivariate patterns of activity during memory encoding and retrieval.
+The match between activity patterns in distributed voxels during encoding and retrieval provides an index of memory fidelity, albeit not at the cellular level.
 This neuroimaging technique has been widely applied to the study of human episodic memory 33–37.
-Whether this technique can be leveraged to isolate associative memory traces of fear and extinction in the human brain, based on the context in which the memory is formed, has not been tested.
+Whether this technique can be leveraged to isolate associative memory traces of fear and extinction in the human brain, based on memory encoding context, has not been tested.

-Here, we use a two-day hybrid conditioning/episodic memory design that incorporates trial-unique (i.e., non-repeating) semantic exemplars as conditioned stimuli (CS) during fear conditioning and extinction on Day 1 38.
-On Day 2, participants undergo a memory test composed of the unique CS exemplars encoded during both conditioning and extinction.
-This hybrid design overcomes an inherent obstacle to the typical conditioning protocol.
+We use a two-day hybrid conditioning/episodic memory design that incorporates trial-unique (i.e., non-repeating) semantic exemplars as conditioned stimuli (CS) during fear conditioning and extinction on Day 1 38.
+On Day 2, participants undergo a surprise memory test for the unique CS exemplars encoded during conditioning and extinction.
+This hybrid design overcomes inherent obstacles to typical conditioning protocols.
 That is, typically the same CS (e.g., a colored shape) is repeated across all experimental phases.
 Consequently, it is only possible to measure retrieval of either the putative fear or extinction memory at test, but not both.
 In our hybrid design we simultaneously isolate specific episodes associated with fear and extinction (comparable to activity-dependent labeling in murine studies) and quantify the overlap in patterns of activity for each CS as a function of the temporal context in which the CS was encoded.
-In this way, we can quantify whether and how these competing memories are distinctly organized in separable patterns of activity in each participant and in a single experiment.
+In this way, we quantify whether and how these competing memories distinctly organize into separable patterns of activity in each participant and in a single experiment.
 This design innovation allows us to leverage technical advances in multivariate analyses of neuroimaging data for human episodic memory within the conceptual framework of functional labeling from rodent neurophysiology.

 We hypothesized that the healthy adult brain organizes and maintains separable mnemonic representations of fear and extinction, and we sought to distinguish these memories based on the temporal context in which the memory was originally formed.
 We hypothesized that fear memories would be represented similarly in healthy adults and individuals with post-traumatic stress symptoms (PTSS).
 However, based on extensive evidence of maladaptive processing and return of fear in PTSD 39–41, we hypothesized that neural organization of extinction memories would differ between groups.